kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 The problem with this, is that each change of state will trigger listeners and set in motion a new render.
 However it should be viewed as one single transaction.
 The [observ-array transaction](https://github.com/Raynos/observ-array/blob/master/transaction.js) mechanism lets us handle this in a single transaction :)

 Another optimization technique is to use "smart observable arrays", such as used in [knockout-projections](https://github.com/SteveSanderson/knockout-projections)
+The above function is basically a map and could be handled using a `computer-map`.
+We are working on implementing this feature for observable arrays shortly.
+Stay tuned!

-Yet another idea would be to use [Lazy observable data structures](https://github.com/Raynos/observ-array/issues/2#issuecomment-63898038)
+Another idea would be to use [Lazy observable data structures](https://github.com/Raynos/observ-array/issues/2#issuecomment-63898038)

-"You litereally have to poll and ask, preferably in a requestanimationframe loop, preferably inside main-loop.
-At the start of main-loop we ask and blocking compute the new world state since the last frame and only create one copy instead of N copies."
+"You litereally have to poll and ask, preferably in a RequestAnimationFrame (raf) loop, preferably inside `main-loop`.
+At the start of `main-loop` we ask and blocking compute the new world/app state since the last frame and only create one copy instead of N copies." - @Raynos

-We will be investigating this technique to see how much that will help speed up rendering of large lists being modified by streaming data in, simultaneously with reactive rendering...
+We will be investigating this technique to see how much it will help speed up rendering of large lists being modified by streaming data into the app simultaneously with reactive rendering...
+A common scenario when using Real Time data that is synced between users.

+`ObservLazyStruct` has a working implementation (which could be further optimized) and we alomst have `ObservLazyArray` ready as well ;)

 ### Web workers to the rescue!?